systemjs/systemjs/docs/config-api.md

 The [ES6 Module Loader](https://github.com/ModuleLoader/es6-module-loader/blob/master/docs/loader-config.md)
 paths implementation, applied after normalization and supporting subpaths via wildcards.

-The `paths` option maps paths to tokens, thereby easing the use module references.
+The `paths` option maps paths to tokens, thereby easing the use of module references.

 A token may not begin with path information, i.e. `"./"`, `"../"` or `"/"`, nor with server information, like `protocol://server`.
 Yet, path separators within tokens are allowed and add to the token's